deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 #### Blitz Identity Provider

-On the Blitz Identity Provider side, when [registering the application](https://docs.identityblitz.ru/latest/integration-guide/oidc-app-enrollment.html ), you must specify the URL to redirect the user after authorization.
-When using `DexProvider`, you must specify `https://dex .<publicDomainTemplate>/`. `publicDomainTemplate` [is specified](https://deckhouse.ru/documentation/v1/deckhouse-configure-global.html#parameters-modules-publicdomaintemplate ) in the `global` module.
+Note that you must specify a URL to redirect the user after authorization when [registering the application](https://docs.identityblitz.com/latest/integration-guide/oidc-app-enrollment.html) with the Blitz Identity Provider.
+When using `DexProvider`, you must specify `https://dex.<publicDomainTemplate>/`, where `publicDomainTemplate` is the cluster's DNS name template as [defined](https://deckhouse.io/documentation/v1/deckhouse-configure-global.html#parameters-modules-publicdomaintemplate) in the `global` module.

-The example shows the provider's settings for integration with Blitz Identity Provider.
+The example below shows the provider settings for integration with Blitz Identity Provider.

 ```yaml
 apiVersion: deckhouse.io/v1